-Clusters is a program to manipulate genetic heatmaps for MS-Windows 2000, XP,Vista and W7.
-Support for W95 has been discontinued since v 4.40.
+Clusters is a program to manipulate genetic heatmaps for MS-Windows 2000 and up.

 The more intensive calculations have been optimised for 4 processor cores.